 Creating an Elective - Faculty Only

-To create a new elective, please complete an Elective Submission Form and return to firstname.lastname@example.org.
 To qualify as an elective course at BCM, the elective must meet all criteria listed in the Requirements and Criteria for Electives at BCM.
-Please review information about the Elective Process.
+Review information about the Elective Process.

-Please use this form for electives which are already approved / established for which you are requesting a change, such as a new elective course director.
-Please submit the form to email@example.com for approval by the elective subcommittee and the curriculum committee.
+Use the Elective Update Form for electives which are already approved / established for which you are requesting a change, such as a new elective course director.
 Once changes are approved, they will be sent to the Office of the Registrar to update the course catalog description as needed.

 State Authorization – Away Rotations